amazon-archives/ask-sdk-frameworks-java/samples/trivia/README.md

-# Alexa Skills Kit SDK Sample - Trivia
+# ASK SDK Frameworks Example - Trivia
 This Alexa sample skill is a template for a basic trivia skill.
 Provided a list of interesting questions about a topic, Alexa will select a question at random and ask it of the user when the skill is invoked.

 ## Setup